 University of Wyoming Engineering Summer Program (ESP)

-June 16 - 22 for current high school juniors who will be seniors in the 2019-20 school year.
+Week-long program in June for current high school juniors who will be seniors in the 2019-20 school year.

 High School Scholars Program - Enroll in courses for credit and live on campus.
 3 different summer sessions.

 Eligibility - current sophomore or junior in high school.
 Minimum B+ (3.3/4.0) GPA.
 Combined SAT of at least 1200 or ACT of at least 25.
 TOEFL score of at least 90 for international applicants.